 Fortunately, there are solutions that can help protect your home from a hurricane or high wind event.
 Building your home to meet or exceed code requirements can have a significant impact on whether your home withstands the next big storm.
 Many parts of the country follow the International Building Code, which establishes and governs design standards for new home construction.
 If properly enforced, these codes help strengthen homes and protect them from storm damage.

-We invite you to learn more about high winds and hurricanes, how they affect your home and what you can do to increase your home's storm resistance.Download 5 Steps to a Safer and Stronger Home
+We invite you to learn more about high winds and hurricanes, how they affect your home and what you can do to increase your home's storm resistance by retrofitting your home.

 Now that you've decided to take steps to protect your home from natural disasters, these recommendations from the Insurance Institute for Business & Home Safety (IHBS) and the Federal Alliance for Safe Homes (FLASH)® can help you select trained and qualified service providers.